rodarima/sa/7/README.md

 	y_train = to_categorical(y_train, num_classes=10)
 	y_test = to_categorical(y_test, num_classes=10)

-To build the model, we use the Sequencial class:
+To build the model, we use the Sequential class:

 	# Build the model